 AbaQulusi Municipality consider public participation as important and engaged the communities at ward level to identify needs and priorities of our people.
 The IDP Roadshows served as a platform for this purpose and were undertaken in April and May 2018.
-Over and above the councillors had been in constant consultation with communities to improve transparency and accountability on municipal affairs.
+Over and above the councillors had been in constant consultation with communities to improve

-Whilst the municipality experienced challenges in 2018/19 it is also noted that there were some achievement to pride of, AbaQulusi obtained unqualified audit opinion from Auditor General and this would not have been possible a mind of singleness from all our systems and structures.
+Whilst the municipality experienced challenges in 2018/19 it is also noted that there were some achievements to pride of, AbaQulusi obtained unqualified audit opinion from Auditor General and this would not have been possible without a mind of singleness from all our systems and structures.